better-internet/radworks-docs/docs/connecting-to-ethereum/registering-a-name.md

 title: Registering a name
 ---

 Today's hosted platforms benefit from the network effects that come with centralized server-side data hosting.
 Peer-to-peer systems lack this global namespace and the discoverability that comes with it.
-In Radicle, you'll can register a unique ENS name, under the `radicle.eth` domain (e.g. `cloudhead.radicle.eth`) for your profile or org.
+In Radicle, you can register a unique ENS name, under the `radicle.eth` domain (e.g. `cloudhead.radicle.eth`) for your profile or org.
 This will be a name that other users can use to recognize you not only within the Radicle network, but also the global Ethereum network.
 These names are interoperable and self-sovereign usernames that resolve to an Ethereum address.

 ## How does it work?